 4. Waverly cross country runners make history: Both the Waverly boys and girls cross country teams enjoyed good seasons, but the postseason gave three individuals a time to shine.

-Junior Collin Wright became the first harrier in program history to qualify for the New York State Championships, while seniors Sheridan Talada and Elizabeth Fritzen made it three Wolverines at the State meet in frigid Plattsburgh.
+Junior Collin Wright became the first harrier in program history to qualify for the New York State Championships three times, while seniors Sheridan Talada and Elizabeth Fritzen made it three Wolverines at the State meet in frigid Plattsburgh.

 Sheridan became the first Lady Wolverine to ever medal at the State meet, and Wright had his best finish.